Have you wondered why earning continuing education credits is crucial for all personal trainers?

-For example, you are going to come across clients that have different medical problems in your time as a trainer.
+For example, you will come across clients with different medical problems in your time as a trainer.

-Other than going to read up more on these conditions, a great source of information are workshops, seminars and other meetings that cover them and where you earn CEC points at the same time.
+Other than reading up more on these conditions, workshops, seminars, and other meetings covering them and where you earn CEC points simultaneously are a great source of information.

 Here you can learn about specific conditions and how to aid clients with them.

-For example, using corrective exercises to improve both their physical and mental health, or perhaps increase their movement range or even help with pain management, depending on what condition they suffer from.
+For example, using corrective exercises to improve their physical and mental health, increase their movement range, or even help with pain management, depending on their condition.

 CECs increase your marketability

 By carefully planning which CECs you opt to take, you can increase the type of clients you appeal to.

 And that makes you far more marketable, which is good, right?

 For example, if you are interested in specifically helping a certain type of client and perhaps want to specialize in that at some point further down the line, choose CECs that support this.

 So you could be interested in helping people lose weight.